nefrob/unity-rts/README.md

 #### Controls

-- Camera move: `WASD` to pan (this can be toggled to mouse at edges of the screen if preferred), `QE` to rotate, mouse `scroll` to zoom.
+- Camera move: `WASD` to pan (this can be toggled to mouse at edges of the screen if preferred), `QE` to rotate, and mouse `scroll` to zoom.
 - Mouse `left` to select, hold to drag select.
 Mouse `right` to command (ex. move).
 Clicking on a selected building creates a new unit if you have enough resources.

 #### Images